MichaelFernandoKingLuise/Web-Based-Lamp-Control-Interface/README.md

 A simple web-based interface for controlling a lamp using HTML, CSS, JavaScript, and Tailwind CSS.
-This project includes an interactive switch that allows users to turn the lamp on and off, with visual feedback provided through animated images
+This project includes an interactive switch that allows users to turn the lamp on and off, with visual feedback provided through animated images.